hollowdoor/dara/README.md

 ## dara.sort(array, integer|callback)

 Sort an array with natural sort.
 Optionally specify a sort order by passing a negative number, or a positive number.
-Positive meaning alpha, and negative meaning reverse alpha. -1, or 1 will work fine for direction.
+Positive meaning alpha, and negative meaning reverse alpha. -1, or 1 will work fine for the direction integer.

 Optionally pass a callback to create your own sort.
 This will work like the built in javascript sort.